SamNzo/Bug-tracker-VariaMos/AdminsREADME.md

 This file is intended for VariaMos developers.

 ## Database
+The app is currently connected with the VariaMos database.
-As explained in the README file you have to change the parameters in `ormconfig.js` to connect to the VariaMos database.
+If you want to change it, change the parameters in `ormconfig.js`.

 ## Google reCAPTCHA
 If the reCAPTCHA does not work, a new key should be generated [here](https://www.google.com/recaptcha/admin/create).